wdmg/yii2-admin/README.md

 `$ php yii admin/init`

 And select the operation you want to perform:
-  1) Apply all module migrations
+  1) Apply all modules migrations
-  2) Revert all module migrations
+  2) Revert all modules migrations

 # Migrations
 In any case, you can execute the migration and create the initial data, run the following command in the console: